Sexual Orientation OCD Treatment

 Compulsions in Sexual Orientation OCD

-• Repeatedly asking loved ones for reassurance.
+• Repeatedly asking for reassurance.

-• Avoiding relationships or intimacy.
+• Avoiding relationships, intimacy, or triggering situations.

 Why Sexual Orientation OCD Feels So Real